johnmcraig/StackPosts_/README.md

 # TODO
 - Add Authorization and Login.
 - Enable searching by Post title.
-- Add the ability to delete or update a Post or Reply adter Authorization.
+- Add the ability to delete or update a Post after Authorization.
+Then the same with Replies.

 # Known Issues and Bugs
 - The seed class in the data layer does not properly add a list of Replies to each Post entity.